a-rich/DJ-Tools/docs/how_to_guides/combiner_playlists.md

     [2000-2023] & [5] & [130-150]

-Now let's say we want to supplement that playlist with tracks that have _any one of_ the following properties:
+Now let's say we want a playlist with tracks that have _any one of_ the following properties:

 - have a genre tag called "Jungle"
 - or have another tag called "Dark"
 - or come from a playlist called "New Years 1999"